D4ntae/s7-plc-qemu/README.md

     -hw-dtb ./binaries/board-zynqmp-zcu1285.dtb \
     -m 4G -singlestep -d in_asm,nochain -s 2>&1 | tee -a log.txt
 ```

+#### 9. Understanding the output
+If everything went according to plan the you should see in your terminal instructions executing and a qemu window pop up.
+These instruction are also saved to a file log.txt.
+Instructions in the address range from 0-0x15000 are generally in the bootloader except in the later stages where the instructions from 0-0x8000 are from exec_in_lomem.
+Instructions in the range > 0x40000 are firmware instructions.
+If you see the emulator going to and instruction range beginning with 0xff that means an exception has occured in execution.

 ## Bootloader
 #### Getting the bootloader from the chip